When you are about to get braces treatment and have any doubt in your mind, you may ask, “Can braces change your jawline?“

 When braces alone can’t improve your jawline, your orthodontist may suggest other alternatives.
 So, you don’t need to worry.

-If someone visits the orthodontist during the growing age, he or she gets the best treatment.
+If someone visits an orthodontist during growing age, he or she gets the best treatment.
 The growth of the jaw can be maintained by various orthopedic devices.

 Here are some examples based on the types of cases: